isabella232/ibm-blueprint-tools/README.md

 ## How to test your blueprint yaml file

-ovveride detection-rule.yaml file with your blueprint yaml file and run `python validator.py`
+ovveride detection-rule.yaml file with your blueprint yaml file and run `python3 validator.py`